 - Get your child out of school a little early one day and see a movie or do something else together that’s fun.
 (A great idea, but make sure you check with the school and it doesn’t interrupt plans in your child’s classroom.)

 - Can’t be with your kids for the holidays?
-One family I know makes new pajamas part of their Christmas Eve (like we do in our home).
+One family makes new pajamas part of their Christmas Eve.
 Since their young-adult daughter couldn’t be home for the celebration, they sent her pajamas and some other gifts in the mail, so they’ll all “be together” via Skype and still share the moments and memories.
 Non-custodial dads could surely come up with some great variations of this one.

 - Travel together—a great way to break everyone out of the normal holidays routine.